"Under a spreading chestnut-tree

 - As of the Burning Crusade expansion, the Weaponsmith and Armorsmith specializations can only be used to create specialty weapons and armor for yourself.
 The specialty items a weaponsmith or armorsmith makes cannot be given to any other character.
 Ironic, considering that the dwarf in Ironforge who offers the Weaponsmith quest tells you about how lucrative it is to sell your weaponsmithing products.

-- Quest for Glory II has Isun, Quest for Glory V had Pholus.
+- Quest for Glory II has Isurr, Quest for Glory V had Pholus.

 - Archer from Fate/stay night is described as a "blacksmith hero" at one point.
 His Noble Phantasm, a Reality Marble called Unlimited Blade Works, is essentially a gigantic workshop that eternally cranks out weapons of war he can then manifest in the real world.
-Archer cannot create any weapon he hasn't already seen and cannot make weapons on his own "from scratch", however — all his creations are duplicates of other weapons.
+While it is possible for him to create his own unique weapons, he has never applied himself in this way — all his creations are duplicates of other weapons.

 - Mabinogi and its prequel Vindictus both feature blacksmith Fergus.
 In the latter, he's the only blacksmith available to craft weapons and armour.
 In the former, he's one of several; and is the worst, clumsiest, least-reliable of the lot.